 Notwithstanding the dilemma, they have also looked for a strong economic co-operation to foster each other’s growth and are vying for International support to their economy.
 As a matter of fact India and China granted each other the status of Most Favored nation in 1984.
 In a paper published in 2007, Rusko and Sashikumar are of the opinion that “Since they are in competition with other exporters and destination for investments, India and China realize they must reassure potential economic partners that security challenges will not disrupt the business environment”.
 I think this has been true to some extent.
 Therefore though insecurities are dominant factor in India-China relation, they are keen to mitigate its effect on the psyche of the foreign investors and other economic partners in order to maintain a regular flow of capital as well as transfer of technologies.
 This can only be achieved with gradual de-escalation at the site of possible confrontations.
 A war will not only cost them their resources but also prohibit potential economic partners in joining them.
 In this sense, China and India have become reluctant rivals.

 As India and China aspired to become a dominant and vibrant economy, there was a pressing need to come up with a policy which will prevent a full-fledged war between the two nations.
 The crux of the issue lies in inefficacy of both sides to assure each other by making their benign intentions clear.
 As E.B Montgomery argues in 2006 that “Agreements that limit military capabilities will likely convey information about a state’s intention and for that reason, can be useful in reducing tensions and decreasing the probability of a conflict”.
 Given that, though India and China haven’t been able to wholeheartedly reduce their military footprints along the border, efforts have been made to ensure minimum escalation in case of any violent confrontation.
 It is along this line of thinking that in 1996, India and China signed an agreement whereby they agreed not to fire any shots at each other along the border.
 This agreement paved the way for creating scenes of violence in a way unheard of in any 21st century’s war between any two nations.
 That is why stone pelting and cudgeling was rampant.
 These Stone Age practices become more localized and chances that the confrontation will spread to a larger area diminishes.
-Interestingly, both managed to keep up to this particular promise till date but last week’s incident has changed India’s approach.
+Interestingly, both managed to keep up to this particular promise till date but now India seems willing to change its approach.
 Reports have emerged that Indian leadership have now given free hands to soldiers to use firearms.

 Since India is a democracy, every time an unfavorable incident occurs, the government has to assure its citizens of their resolve to face any adversary.
-That explains why the government might have allowed the use of firearms along the border with China.
+That explains why the Indian government is mulling over the use of firearms along the border with China.
 It also explains why we are seeing increase in military buildups at the border.
 It would be only natural if China follows the suit.
 Given this, the likelihood of escalation is palpable.
 Any minor breach will lead to both sides using weapons which covers larger area and each may overestimate their capabilities.
-Therefore, though stone pelting, cudgeling and fist fight have taken casualties, it is lesser of two evils and it would be prudent for both sides to resolve their differences via diplomatic channels.
+Therefore, though stone pelting, cudgeling and fist fight have taken casualties, it is lesser of the two evils and it would be prudent for both sides to resolve their differences via diplomatic channels.
 As In 1978, Robert Jarvis in his paper titled “Cooperation Under the Security Dilemma” argues in context of the First World War that “had both sides known the cost of the war they would have negotiated much more seriously”.
 And I believe India and China are quite aware of the costs involved.